 Exhibited the significance of patriating and repatriating contemporary art through philanthropy, a case study of two of the most influential Swiss art collectors of the twentieth century Ernst Beyeler and Uli Sigg

-Extensively studied the Vitra Design collection and architectural planning to expanded knowledge and the significance a corporation plays in generational education of the public, through art and contemporary culture
+Extensively studied the Vitra Design collection and architectural planning to expand knowledge and the significance a corporation plays in generational education of the public, through art and contemporary culture

 Conducted informal interviews and collected statistical data at ArtBasel, Design Miami, and six other art events in the Greater Basel vicinity that would be used as a comparative study for Hong Kong and future trips to Switzerland